 Based on the 2009 valuations of the two retirement systems, Commonwealth contributions to both systems were projected to increase significantly in fiscal year 2012 based on pre-Act 120 provisions.
-Those increases have been lowered in the near-term as a result of Act 120, but will continue to significantly rise over the next decade.
-For fiscal year 2012, the PSERS Board has certified a rate of 8.65% under the provisions of Act 120 compared to a pre-Act 120 rate of 10.61 percent.
-Commonwealth contributions to PSERS in fiscal year 2012 are estimated to be \$600.1 million compared to pre-Act 120 anticipated contributions of \$823 million.
-For fiscal year 2013, the employer contribution rate is projected to be 12.19 percent compared to a pre-Act rate projection of 29.5 percent.
-After 2013, employer rates are expected to rise to every year through FY 2015 by the percentage increases provided by the collars and would reach a maximum rate of 27.72 percent in FY 2020.
-After 2020 employer rates will decline slowly and will not drop below 20 percent until FY 2036.
+Those increases were lowered in the near-term as a result of Act 120, but would continue to significantly rise over the next decade.
+For fiscal year 2013 the PSERS rate is 12.36% under the provisions of Act 120 compared to a pre-Act 120 rate of 29.65%.
+For fiscal year 2014 the PSERS Board has certified a rate of 16.93% under Act 120 compared to a pre-Act 120 rate of 32.32%.
+After 2014, under Act 120 employer rates were expected to rise to every year through FY 2016 by the percentage increases provided by the collars and would reach a maximum rate of 31.43 percent in FY 2035 and then drop below 20 percent and decreases for several years thereafter.

-With respect to SERS, Commonwealth contributions are expected to rise to \$468.1 million or 8 percent of payroll in fiscal year 2012 compared to pre-Act 120 anticipated contributions of \$1,107.9 or 18.9 percent of payroll.
-For fiscal year 2013, the Commonwealth contribution rate is now projected to be 11.5 percent as compared to 21.6 percent under pre-Act 120 provisions.
-After 2013, the Commonwealth rates are expected to rise every year through fiscal year 2016 by the percentage increases as provided for in the collars and would reach a maximum rate of 25.9 percent in fiscal year 2017.
-After 2017, Commonwealth rates will decline slowly and not drop below 20 percent until fiscal year 2029.
+With respect to SERS, Commonwealth contributions are expected to rise to \$682.7 million or 11.6 percent of payroll in fiscal year 2013 compared to anticipated contributions of \$1,559.7 or 26.5 percent of payroll without collar restrictions.
+For fiscal year 2014, under Act 120 the Commonwealth contribution rate was projected to be 16.0 percent as compared to 30.5 percent without collar restrictions.
+After 2013, the Commonwealth rates were expected to rise every year through fiscal year 2018 by the percentage increases as provided for in the collars, reaching a maximum rate of 30.5 percent in fiscal year 2018 and then will decline slowly and not drop below 20 percent until fiscal year 2039.